 Your job is to teach your classes as well as you are able.
 Your job is also to explore avenues for minimizing the amount of time you spend on those classes.
-Your job is to learn how senior faculty in your department cut corners in their teaching in ways that are considered acceptable in your department.
+Your job is to study how senior faculty in your department cut corners in their teaching in ways that are considered acceptable within the departmental culture.

-Your job is to not get any writing done for the first semester, and possibly the entire first year.
+Your job is to not get any serious writing done for the first semester, and possibly the entire first year.
 Your job is to not beat yourself up about that.
-Your job is to forgive yourself for feeling overwhelmed and coming home at the end of the day and turning on back- to-back episodes of The Simpsons.
+Your job is to forgive yourself for feeling overwhelmed and coming home at the end of the day and binge-watching Scandal.
 You will be able to do this because you know that you applied for leave time in your second year.